 Pilot projects can explore the feasibility of a new approach or research path and may have duration of up to one year.
 These may take the form of a staff, graduate or postgraduate student exchange.
 However, undergraduate student exchanges will not be supported.
 The objective of a pilot project would be to generate preliminary data that will be used to support external research grant applications which should be submitted within six to twelve months of the completion of the award.
-The maximum amount that can be requested for a pilot project is generally C\$30,000.
+The maximum amount that can be requested for a pilot project is generally C\$32,000 (C\$30,000 in the case of an Oxford - ZNZ project) or the equivalent in £GB/SFr.
 The budget will usually be split evenly between partners covering the activities of their own participating groups.